Center for Student Conflict Management - CARE

 Trainings, Programs, and Presentations

 - Assist in the planning and implementation of Student Support Network discussion topics.
-This group meets bi-weekly to discuss hot topics in student affairs or current events on campus.

 - Create, facilitate, and evaluate CARE system presentations offered to advisers, teaching assistants, UR faculty and staff members, etc.

 - Create, facilitate, and evaluate workshops related to CARE and how to identify students in distress.